The Importance of Credit Risk Management in Banking

 - While different models may work, there are no guarantees.
 For this reason, some banks prefer one model

-Finally, whether you’re trying to manage risk at your own company or you’re just trying to manage your credit, the study of credit risk management provides a framework for understanding the true nature of credit risk present in your organization.
-While profitability is a consideration, credit risk management is about seeing beyond profitability, and more precisely to help the CEO and CFO to develop a quantifiable sixth sense about operational cash flow.
+Finally, whether you’re trying to manage risk at your own company or you’re just trying to manage your credit, the study of credit risk management provides a framework for understanding the true nature of credit risk present in your organisation.
+While profitability is a consideration, credit risk management is about seeing beyond profitability, and more precisely, to help the CEO and CFO to develop a quantifiable sixth sense about operational cash flow.